Old & Historic Alexandria and Parker-Gray Districts, and One Hundred Year Old Buildings

 Parker-Gray Historic District

 The Parker-Gray District is named for the Parker Gray School which opened in 1920.
 The school was named in commemoration of John Parker and Sarah Gray who had been principals of two segregated schools in Alexandria during the latter part of the 19th century, the Snowden School for Boys and the Hallowell School for Girls.
+As previously noted, the boundaries of the local Parker-Gray District regulated by the BAR differ from the Uptown/Parker-Gray National Register Historic District.
+The Historic Preservation Map viewer indicates the boundaries for each.

 One Hundred Year Old Buildings